HoltTechnologyCorporation/lxmlbench/README.md

 # CPU Speed Benchmark

 This is simple benchmark which uses lxml library to parse HTML.
 It performs multiple iterations using 1 CPU core, 2 CPU cores, up to all available CPU cores.
-On each iteration it parses 300 documents.
-Defalt number of documents is quite small to finish test on single CPU core in short time.
+On each iteration it parses 1000 documents.
+On 2Ghz processor it takes about 40-60 seconds to process these numbers of documents on 1 core.
 You can change number of documents with `-n` option.

 ## Installation